It’s unbelievable how many beautiful, smart, successful women come to my clinic in a panic about getting naturally pregnant later in life.

-If you are focused on your biological clock ticking, I can bet that you aren’t going to get pregnant anytime soon.
+If you are focused on your biological clock ticking, I can bet that you aren’t going to get naturally pregnant anytime soon.
 It’s a good idea to focus your energy on getting yourself healthy, whole and complete.

 Get clear on your vision to have a beautiful family and start believing that it will happen when the time is right.